kenwals/Wildlife-Rescue/README.md

 These wildlife charities care for animals, who have been involved in accidents or become ill.
 Sometimes members of the public find these animals and become their carers.

-A part of taking care of the animals is completing paperwork as the animal's care may require licensing.
+One part of taking care of the animals is completing paperwork as the animal's care may require licensing.
 This app aims to make the process easier.
 Members of the public can register incident cases, and the charity or Governing body can then follow up.

 ![wildlife rescue page preview image](wireframe/wildlife-rescue-preview-image.png)